Natural Dog Flea Medicine and Products - Treatment & Prevention

 • Parasitic nematodes are small worms that eat flea larvae.
 Since fleas have a very limited range of mobility, these may be a consideration if your fleas are concentrated in a small patch in the yard or garden.
 However, their effectiveness has received mixed reviews.

 • Flea capture pads or electric flea traps emit heat to attract fleas to sticky paper and are also effective for a small, localized flea problem.
-Springstar's Flea Trap (pictured right) is an inexpensive and effective option.
+Springstar’s Flea Trap is an inexpensive and effective option.

 Review of the Best Dog Flea Medicine & Products